Hyundai Xcient

 The Hyundai Xcient is a South Korean truck made by Hyundai Motor Company.
 It was presented at the Seoul Motor Show 2013 as the successor of Hyundai Trago.

 Configuration and technology

-The Xcient was developed during 3 years at a cost of 200 billion Won.
+The Xcient was developed during 3 years at a cost of ₩200 billion.
 Compared to its predecessor, it features increased cabin space and modernized driver comfort equipment.

 At introduction, Hyundai offers two engine variants, a 10.1-liter (common-rail injection) diesel engine with 414 hp and a top-of-the-line 12.7-liter version with 520 hp.
 The Xcient is available with engine powers ranging from 360 to 520 hp in Euro III and Euro IV variants, with a 12 or 16 speed dual-clutch transmission.
 The Xcient offers a total interior volume of more than 1,000 liters for the 3.92 meter high roof version.

 A level 3 autonomous version is in development by Hyundai.